What is the capital of Israel?

 Daylight Savings Time | +1hr, Friday before the last Sunday in March; ends the last Sunday in October |

-Independence | 14 May 1948 (from League of Nations mandate under British administration) |
+Independence | 14 May 1948 (following League of Nations mandate under British administration) |

 National Holiday | Independence Day, 14 May (1948); note - Israel declared independence on 14 May 1948, but the Jewish calendar is lunar and the holiday may occur in April or May |

-Constitution | no formal constitution; some functions of a constitution are filled mostly by the Declaration of Establishment (1948), the Basic Laws, and the Law of Return (as amended); Basic Laws amended several times, last in 2014 |
+history: no formal constitution; some functions of a constitution are filled by the Declaration of Establishment (1948), the Basic Laws, and the Law of Return (as amended) amendments: proposed by Government of Israel ministers or by the Knesset; passage requires a majority vote of Knesset members and subject to Supreme Court judicial review; 11 of the 13 Basic Laws have been amended at least once, latest in 2020 (Basic Law: the Knesset) |

 Who is the president of Israel?